-The Hands on History Program goes beyond a mere isolated project or study unit; it is a more comprehensive program that touches students throughout the entire school year.
-Working with the faculty of the Early College Program for SCCPSS, HSF is focusing on three primary categories which are outlined on the attached curriculum overview:
+The Hands on History Program is a comprehensive year-round program.
+Working with the faculty of Savannah Early College and Woodville Tompkins High School, HSF interacts with students through three primary categories which are outlined on the attached curriculum overview.

 Hands on History Summer Camp

 Hands-On-History Summer Camp is an interactive camp hosted by HSF which is geared towards giving students an overview of the field of historic preservation and rehabilitation through lectures and tours while providing hands-on experience through various practical workshops.
 This program provides a look at the world of history, preservation and site interpretation at several historic sites in Savannah.
-The program is implemented in a day-camp style for five weekdays.
+The program is implemented in a day-camp style for five weekdays (Monday – Friday) for one week in the summer.
+Each day runs from 8:00 AM – 2:00 PM and the camp is open to ages 10 – 15.
 The camp workshops, tours and demonstrations are held at various historic sites throughout downtown Savannah and surrounding locations.
 Students are equipped with detailed profiles of each site and interact with the professional staff at each destination.

 - Students gain a foundation in architectural history and preservation theory through walking tours and activities like architectural scavenger hunts and Preservation Bingo.